Cat Chirping and Chattering: Q&A

 Chirping is a short call thought to mimic prey animals (Schötz, 2013).

 What Is Cat Chattering?

-Chattering is quick stutters of vocalizations that are usually accompanied by quick jaw movement as well (Schötz, 2013).
-Typically, when cats chatter, their eyes are wide while they stare intently at a prey item.
-They might also be crouching down as if to pounce, and may flick their tail back and forth.
+Chattering is made up of quick stutters of vocalizations that are usually accompanied by quick jaw movements as well (Schötz, 2013).
+When cats chatter, their eyes are typically wide while they stare intently at a prey item.
+They might also be crouching down as if to pounce, and they may flick their tail back and forth.

 When Do Cats Chirp And Chatter?

 Cats typically make this vocalization at the sight of a prey animal, usually birds and squirrels.
 Some cats will even make this sound at toys and laser pointers (Johnson-Bennett; Schotz, 2013).

 Cat researchers are not entirely sure what this vocalization means.
 Since cats often make these sounds while they are looking through windows, some think it could be a sign of frustration at not being able to catch the prey (Schötz, 2013).
 Others think it is a sign of excitement or might be a reflex similar to how the cat would bite the neck of the prey animal (Johnson-Bennett; Schötz, 2013).
 Wild cats make chirping and chattering sounds too, suggesting that frustration at being behind a window might not be the sole reason cats make this sound.